 Convenience

-Thanks to cloning supplies, the process becomes much more straightforward, and you don’t have to worry about the mess.
+The process becomes much more straightforward thanks to cloning supplies, and you don’t have to worry about the mess.
 If you don’t like dirtying your hands, you must go for weed clones.

 It’s also convenient to manage the plant because they grow from where they left the parent.
 So, they don’t need special care after they clone.